Reclone-org/AccessLabs-Resources/hardware/Shaker/Readme.md

 Route and secure all wiring inside the enclosure.

 1. Install the power jack:
-   - Place the power jack in its dedicated position.
+   - Place the power jack in its dedicated position. (add soft glue to firmly fix it)
    - Close the bottom lid to help keep the jack correctly positioned.

 2. Install the LCD screen: